louisabricot/KFS2/README.md

 # Kernel From Scratch - GDT & STACK

 This is the second step in the *Kernel From Scratch* journey!
-It involves creating a Global Descriptor Table (GDT) and integrating it to our Kernel.
+It involves creating a Global Descriptor Table (GDT) and integrating it to our kernel.

 The GDT must be set at address 0x800 and contain:
 - a kernel code, data and stack